SonarSource/SonarJS/docs/DEV.md

 In the file `its/rulings/src/test/java/org/sonar/javascript/it/{Java/TypeScriptRulingTest.java}`
 1. Add a breakpoint at the end of `runRulingTest()`, on line `assertThat(new String(Files.readAllBytes(Paths.get("target/differences")), StandardCharsets.UTF_8)).isEmpty();`
-2. launch rulings by right-clicking left of the class declaration and selecting `Run test`.
+2. launch rulings by right-clicking left of the class declaration and selecting `Run debug`.
 3. find PORT, searching for following line in `DEBUG CONSOLE`: `INFO: ANALYSIS SUCCESSFUL, you can find the results at: http://127.0.0.1:53583/dashboard?id=ag-grid`
 4. open in browser
 5. Look